Entries from March 2012 ↓

 Even when your child takes a stab at self-editing before showing her paper to you, she still may not make any changes.
 She likes what she wrote, and she doesn’t see the need to fix a thing.

 How can you help her turn the corner?
 Is it possible for editing to go from a hated or dreaded chore to something she actually enjoys?
+Can you really make editing fun?

 At first, she’ll need your help during self-editing.
 It can take time—often a l-o-n-g time—for her to start seeing her own mistakes.
 This comes with much practice, so don’t feel discouraged when she doesn’t catch misspelled words or recognize her story’s lack of detail.